GreycLab/gmic-community/news/gmic325_en.md

 You can find these _posts_ [here](https://twitter.com/navaneeth_ank/status/1620110820272410624), [there](https://twitter.com/SpaceGeck/status/1594213385377574913), [there](https://twitter.com/stim3on/status/1594292010000814080), and [also there](https://twitter.com/navaneeth_ank/status/1659381911255654400).
 This user feedback is obviously rewarding for us.
 If you are a (happy ☺) _G’MIC_ user yourself, do no hesitate to share your creations or your feedback.
 It's always a pleasure!

 - Finally, let's mention the fact that _G’MIC_ was the subject of articles written by [Karsten Gunther](https://linuxformat.com/archives?author_find=217) in issues number _301_ and _302_ of the [LinuxFormat](https://www.linuxformat.com/) magazine (published in may and june 2023).
-They present the different photo editing capabilities provided by the _G’MIC-Qt_ plugin in a very educational way (just like we try to do in our reports on [_Linuxfr_](https://linuxfr.org/tags/gmic/public)!).
+They present the different photo editing capabilities provided by the _G’MIC-Qt_ plugin in a very educational way (just like we tried to do in this report!).

 ===
 [![linux_format](https://gmic.eu/gmic325/thumbs/linux_format.png)](https://gmic.eu/gmic325/img/linux_format.jpg)